 Blockchain technology is a form of a digital ledger that is near-impossible to amend retroactively.
 It has been in existence for almost ten years – since 2009.
 It was first created as a means of storing and transferring the world’s inaugural form of cryptocurrency, Bitcoin.

 The Blockchain Technology has since been explored by other sectors and it’s now being looked at seriously as a cybersecurity tool.
 Preventing Distributed Denial of Service (DDoS) attacks and damaging ransomware that demands money for the release of sensitive data is a high priority for businesses, among other security concerns.
-Blockchain Technology could enhance online security for organizations by detecting data tampering and fraudulent activities using
+Blockchain Technology could enhance online security for organizations by detecting data tampering and fraudulent activities.

 On the Blockchain Technology, the data linked to a set of valid transactions or actions is housed within its own block.
 Each new block is connected to the previous block, ensuring a continuously expanding network of information.
 The Organization using Blockchain Technology to enhance security.

 As blockchain is a decentralized database, there is no hackable point of entrance or vulnerable point of failure.
 Centralized system architecture and inadequate logins and passwords are one of the major weaknesses of conventional infrastructures.